apatsika/DataSafe/networking.md

 ![Data Safe Connector Active](images/data-safe-oc-active.png)

-###### Congratulations!
-You have successfully installed the Data Safe Connector.
-Next, continue to [register an on-premise target database](target-registration.md) with Data Safe
+**Congratulations!** You have successfully installed the Data Safe Connector.
+In the next lab, you'll [register an on-premise target database](target-registration.md) with Data Safe